GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-OpenLDAP-for-federated-access.rst

         sudo ldapadd -Y EXTERNAL -H ldapi:/// -f /etc/ldap/schema/ppolicy.ldif

      for Ubuntu 22.04 LTS and Debian 12 it does not exist!
-Follow [Password Policies](#password-policies)
+Follow `Password Policies`_.

      and verify presence of the new ``schac``, ``eduPerson`` and  ``ppolicy`` schemas with: